-In 2017, Canada marked 150 years since confederation.
-To celebrate or not to celebrate was debated and discussed in the media, in Indigenous communities, and around dinner tables.
-The concept of not celebrating confederation was a profound shock to some but due to the benefit of the debates, awareness was raised that Indigenous Peoples have lived on land now known as Canada for far longer than 150 years.
+In 2017, Canada marked 150 years since its confederation.
+Whether to celebrate or not to celebrate was debated and discussed in the media, in Indigenous communities, and around dinner tables.
+The concept of not celebrating confederation was a profound shock to some but due to the benefit of the debates, awareness was raised that Indigenous Peoples have lived on the land now known as Canada for far longer than 150 years.
 From those debates, a parallel but different celebration was launched - Canada 150+.
 The debates, discussions, and conversations triggered by the Canada 150 and Canada 150+ celebrations also brought insight to some regarding the impact those 150 years had on Indigenous Peoples.

-The time is ripe for foundational change - never before in the history of Canada has there been so much potential for positive change in terms of governmental policies related to Indigenous Peoples.
+The time is ripe for foundational change - never before in the history of Canada has there been so much potential for positive change in terms of government policies related to Indigenous Peoples.
 And for Indigenous leaders and community members to make changes within their communities.

 There are definite signs that “times they are a-changin’” in terms of government policies.
 In 2017, there was a significant shift in how the federal government administered Indigenous policies.
 Indigenous and Northern Affairs Canada was split into two departments: Crown-Indigenous Relations and Northern Affairs (portfolio includes treaty rights and land negotiations), and Indigenous Services (portfolio includes health care, water, and other services to Indigenous communities).
 I see this as a positive change, but not all agree.